KreativeBirds/course-registration/README.md

 # course-registration
-This README document that provides step-by-step instructions on setting up your course registration application using XAMPP and importing the SQL file to create tables with pre-enrolled students.
+This README document provides step-by-step instructions on setting up your course registration application using XAMPP and importing the SQL file to create tables with pre-enrolled students.
 This repository contains a PHP-based course registration application that allows students to enroll in courses.
 It is designed to run on a local server environment, using XAMPP to manage the server and database.
 Before you begin, ensure you have the following installed: XAMPP https://www.apachefriends.org/index.html